MyNameIsTrez/grug-tests/README.md

 ## Running the tests, and generating coverage

 > [!IMPORTANT]
-> Make sure to install [gcovr](https://gcovr.com/en/stable/installation.html) first.
+> Make sure you have [gcovr](https://gcovr.com/en/stable/installation.html) installed.

-Then run `COVERAGE= ./tests.sh`, and view the generated `coverage.html` in your browser.
+Run `COVERAGE= ./tests.sh`, and view the generated `coverage.html` with your browser.

 You should see that the program has nearly 100% line coverage.

 ## Dependencies